IdleBrickRBLX/CylindricalCast/README.md

 [![GitHub release (latest by date)][shield gh release]][latest release]

 CylindricalCast is the only Open-Source solution to cylindrical casting tasks.
-The module makes use of the updated Roblox raycast engine, It has a simple and easily readable API for casting cylinders!
+The module makes use of the updated Roblox [Raycast][devhub/raycasts] engine, It has a simple and easily readable API for casting cylinders!